BCA LRS (leukocyte reduction system) Chambers

 One of our other members, Vitalant, has provided a product memo you can view here.

-For instructions on how to drain and isolate the leukocytes from the chamber upon receipt, click here for a step-by-step guide offered by one of our fulfillment center members, BioSharing.
+For instructions on how to drain and isolate the leukocytes from the chamber upon receipt, click here for a step-by-step guide providing a protocol and equipment list.
+Isolate PBMCs from the RBC fraction of LRS chambers in 30-40 minutes using this simple RBC lysis protocol.